briancappello/flask-unchained/docs/bundles/controller.rst

 By default bundles are configured to use a ``templates`` subfolder.
 This is configurable by setting :attr:`flask_unchained.Bundle.template_folder` to a custom path.

 Controllers each have their own template folder within ``Bundle.template_folder``.
 It defaults to the class name, with the suffixes ``Controller`` or ``View`` stripped, stopping after the first one is found (if any).
 It then gets converted to snake-case.
-Or you can set it manually with :attr:`flask_unchained.Controller.Meta.template_folder_name`.
+Or you can set it manually with :attr:`flask_unchained.Controller.Meta.templates_folder_name`.

 The default file extension used for templates is configured by setting ``TEMPLATE_FILE_EXTENSION``.
 It defaults to ``.html``, and is also configurable on a per-controller basis by setting :attr:`flask_unchained.Controller.Meta.template_file_extension`.